Facupelli/pit-of-despair/README.md

 To use these presets, ensure the app is running locally (see Installation below) and click the links or append ?level=${levelnumber} to the URL (e.g., http://localhost:5173?level=1).
 Each preset populates The Pit with sample applications to simulate the corresponding Anguish Index level, showcasing the UI, animations, and level-specific features.

+The app uses LocalStorage to save the data so you can just delete the key to have an empty state.

 ## Features

 - **Anguish Index**: A dynamic score reflecting your job-hunt misery, complete with sarcastic level names like "Intern of Sorrow" or "VP of Void."